 For those of you that have not purchased one of our mess-less acrylic feeders I would like you to take a moment and look at the debris under your bird’s cage.
 During molting season there will be feathers in addition to what you’re looking at now.
 I can guarantee you that will there always be plenty of husks and shells that have been discarded by your bird in the process of consuming nuts and seeds.

-Those husks and shells, on the floor under your cage is where all the “added” vitamins supplements and minerals went.
+Those husks and shells, on the floor under your cage are where all the “added” vitamins supplements and minerals went.

 I rest my case

-When you search other websites selling bird food you’ll see articles on things like Nutrient Requirements of pet birds.
-What Protein & Amino Acids do your birds need to survive.
-Which vitamins are necessary to keep your bird’s metabolism functioning perfectly.
+When you search other websites selling bird food you’ll see articles on things like the Nutrient Requirements of pet birds.

 A lot of these articles summarize with something like “make sure you talk to your avian veterinarian about proper nutrition”.
 Their definition of proper nutrition is what they are stocking in inventory, meaning they will try to sell you what they have “on hand”.
 The sell what you got in stock retailer mentality.

 This is why regardless of your plans on Saturday, you end up at our “Birdie Brunch” on Sunday.
 Helping us to set the record straight.

 I don’t care if you buy a thing but I’d really like you to visit our new nutrition category to tell us if we are doing the right thing?
 Could we organize it any better?
 Could we make it more educational?
 Please post your comments below.